 Before your team returns to travel, we recommend resetting expectations around the latest changes with your road warriors.
 To ensure your travellers are prepared, we’ve compiled the following list of traveller tips to share:

-- Upon receipt of your itinerary, immediately check to ensure all details – including name spelling, date, time, and seat assignment – are correct.
+- Review your reservations: Upon receipt of your itinerary, immediately check to ensure all details – including name spelling, date, time, and seat assignment – are correct.
 Verify that you have all the proper travel documents required for your trip.
 Always select your seat assignment if your fare allows or pay for your seat to ensure confirmation at time of booking.

-- Consider using carry-on luggage as opposed to checked baggage to avoid congested bag drop-off lines.
+- Avoid checked baggage: Consider using carry-on luggage as opposed to checked baggage to avoid congested bag drop-off lines.
 Be sure that your carry-on luggage meets airline requirements.
 If you chose to take check-in baggage, you should also bring a carry-on bag packed with essential items in case checked luggage is delayed or lost.

 Prepare for Growth Ahead